cookiengineer/pacman-backup/README.md

 `download` allows to download packages from a `pacman-backup serve` based server.

-If no folder is specified, it will download to `/var/cache/pacman/pkg`.
+If no folder and a server is specified, it will run `pacman -Sy` in advance and download to `/var/cache/pacman/pkg`.
-If a folder is specified, it will download to `$FOLDER/pkgs`.
+If a folder and a server is specified, it will run `pacman -Sy` in advance and download to `$FOLDER/pkgs`.

-If no server is specified, it generates a download list of package URLs that you can use for your download manager of choice (e.g. uGet or jdownloader).
+If no folder and no server is specified, it will generate a URL list of packages that can be copy/pasted into a download manager of choice (e.g. uGet or jdownloader).

 ```bash
 # download packages to /var/cache/pacman/pkg